 - Loss of muscle coordination in the legs or arms

-The FDA has done several studies on kratom and has come to the conclusion that kratom is an agonist, as it bonds to the receptors that are activated by drugs like heroin, prescription painkillers, and other opioids.
+The FDA has done several studies on kratom and has concluded that it is an agonist, as it bonds to the receptors activated by drugs like heroin, prescription painkillers, and other opioids.
 This bond with the mu-opioid receptors is responsible for the opioid-like effects that kratom causes.

 Recently, kratom has been a popular option for those looking for an alternative to Vicodin, OxyContin, and other opioid pain medications.
 Many people who suffer from chronic pain conditions such as fibromyalgia and arthritis report that they have been able to manage their pain using kratom.

-According to studies conducted on kratom users from Malaysia and Thailand, there are some risks that come along with long-term use.
-These include:
+According to studies conducted on kratom users from Malaysia and Thailand, some side effects come with long-term use.

 - Appetite loss